“Fitness Minutes” Elbow, Wrist & Hand Exercise Video

 View the video below for this week’s “Fitness Minutes” all about the elbow, wrist, and hand!

-Provided by Lisa J. Baumgart, MPT, FAFS, IFNCP, owner of Greylock Physical Therapy.
+Provided by Lisa J. Baumgart, MPT, FAFS, CAFS, IFNCP, owner of Greylock Physical Therapy.